-time may need to be spent in determining what the requester intends to do with the documents sought.17
+and not identity controls, Agency FOIA processors should be aware that more time may need to be spent in determining what the requester intends to do with the documents sought.

-A request for information to be used in litigation should be considered a commercial request.18 This involves requests by charging parties for information in furtherance of their appeal.
+A request for information to be used in litigation should be considered a commercial request.
+This involves requests by charging parties for information in furtherance of their appeal.
 This applies to individual requesters as well as legal counsel.
-Case law supports the position that a request for information to be used in litigation should be considered a commercial use request, as it is a "use that furthers . . . [the requester's] business interests as opposed to a use that in some way benefit[s] the public."19 Information sought in furtherance of a tort claim for compensation or other relief for the requester may not be considered to involve a "commercial interest."20
+Case law supports the position that a request for information to be used in litigation should be considered a commercial use request, as it is a "use that furthers . . . [the requester's] business interests as opposed to a use that in some way benefit[s] the public."
+Information sought in furtherance of a tort claim for compensation or other relief for the requester may not be considered a "commercial interest."

-2. Educational, Noncommercial Scientific Institutions, and Representatives of the News Media
+2. Educational, noncommercial scientific institutions, and representatives of the news media a.
+Educational institutions

-Similar to Category I, the Board has adopted the OMB Fee Guidelines' definition of a Category II request by educational or noncommercial scientific institutions and representatives of the news media.21
+Similar to Category I, the Board has cropted the OMB Fee Guidelines' definition of a Category II request by educational or in non-mercial scientific institutions and representatives of the news media.